gvwilson/thirdbit/src/fiction/in-heck/index.md

 Somewhere near the center of Heck
-(or not—Gumption had lost all sense of its size) Patient stopped in front of a nondescript three-story building.
-A jointed arm unfolded from its front and tapped a code into the keypad beside the door.
+(or not—Gumption had lost all sense of its size) Patient stopped in front of a blank gray building that looked no different from any of its neighbots and tapped a code into the keypad beside the door.
 Inside,
-a flight of stairs brought them to the second floor, and to a corridor lined with doors.
+a flight of stairs brought them to a corridor lined with doors.
-"The processing center is downstairs,"
-Patient hissed.
-"This is for storage.
-If the original is not already here, it will be soon."
+"If the original is not already here, it will be soon," the bot said confidently.

 "She,"
-Gumption corrected automatically.
+Gumption corrected.
 "The original is a she."
 He stepped past Patient and pulled the nearest door open.

 A dozen plain metal cots filled an airless, windowless room.
 Half were empty,
-but the ones nearest him held the mummified remains of deer and ox and wolves and goats and an alligator.
-All of them were dressed in simple white shirts and trousers and had wires attached to helmets on their heads.
+but the ones nearest him held the mummified remains of deer and ox and wolves and goats and an alligator dressed in simple white shirts and trousers.
 "What happened here?"
 Gumption asked in a hushed voice.